TrixSec/waymap/README.md

 ### v3.8.7
 - ADDED new arg --no-prompt/ -np (it will not prompt for any input during scan default input = 'n' )
 - bug fixed

+### v4.8.7
+- Big Update In Waymap
+- Added New Scan Profiles -- Critical and High -- access with --scan critical-risk, --scan high-risk
+- these profiles will do the scan using cve scanners and exploits added in waymap according to the severity of NVD
+- for now there are 32 CVES Exploits and scanners added for now
+- WordPress: 19 CVEs
+- Drupal: 4 CVEs
+- Joomla: 7 CVEs
+- Generic/Others : 2 CVEs

+- More details about these cves will be shared soon...

 ## Installation and Usage